Michele971/hypfs/SmartContract_UI/test-suite/README.md

+## NOTES

+You have to run the project on Ethereum Consensus Network

 ## Main Features

 - [Open Location Code](https://www.placekey.io/blog/google-maps-plus-codes-location-keys)
 - Reach
 - Python

 ##  Run

 You have to [install Reach](https://docs.reach.sh/quickstart/) and start the docker.
 To run the **simulation.py** script, use:
 - `pip install -r requirements.txt`